Current Nakumatt Prestige Offers:

-Here is a list of 24-hour Nakumatt Supermarket stores across East Africa.
-(Nakumatt Prestige which was one of Nakumatt’s first 24-hour stores is now no longer open around the clock.
-See Nakumatt Prestige’s new opening hours in the next section.)
+Here is a list of 24-hour Nakumatt supermarket stores across East Africa.
+(Nakumatt Prestige which was one of Nakumatt’s first 24-hour stores is no longer open around the clock.
+See Nakumatt Prestige’s new opening hours below.)

 Nakumatt Supermarket 24-Hour Branches

 - Moi Avenue

 Nakumatt Prestige used to open 24 hours a day but now opens 8:00 am-8:00 pm (Mondays-Sundays).

 Nakumatt Ukay Becomes East Africa’s First 24-Hour Supermarket